Hi I’m Chloe

 Toyohari is a Japanese method of Acupuncture; Toyo meaning East Asia, and Hari meaning needle.

 In Toyohari, there is a large emphasis placed on pulse and hara (abdominal) diagnosis.
-These very refined diagnostic methods inform the practitioner of the appropriate steps in the treatment.
+These refined diagnostic methods inform the practitioner of the appropriate steps in the treatment.
 Importantly, so that we get the right dosage of treatment for you.
 Yes that’s right, you can have too much acupuncture.

 If you have any questions, see if they have been answered on my FAQ’s page by following the link below, or reach out to me via email.